Bent Ladder Cider and Wine, Doylestown

 Matt Vodraska makes handcrafted hard ciders using both modern apples and heirloom varieties that date back centuries.
-You can try them at his cidery’s tasting room in Doylestown.
+You can try them at his cidery’s tasting room.

 The expression “apples to apples” generally means two things are so similar they’re easy to compare.
 It’s a fair method of assessment in the world at large, but in the world of hard cider, this simple phrase is anything but simple.
 Estate cideries are different than cideries that use juice from apples grown elsewhere.
 And modern apples are different from heirloom varieties.
 When it comes to craft cideries, one quickly realizes an apples-to-apples comparison is difficult, if not impossible.